zixin96/ZEngine/README.md

 3. Open `ZZX.sln` and build `Debug` `x64` - Editor should be the startup project so really you can just hit `F5` to build and debug the startup project

 ## Engine Architecture
+ZEngine is structured using standard object-oriented approach: abstract base classes are defined for important entities.
+The majority of the engine is implemented purely in terms of the interfaces provided by these abstract base classes.
+This approach makes it easy to support multiple platforms and extend the system if necessary.

 `Editor` and `Sandbox` are client applications.